The programs that are funded by First 5 Kern have a lasting impact on the lives of children, families, and entire communities.

 Health Literacy Program

-Among the events held by the Health Literacy Program are Parent & Child Workshops.
-Participating parents have talked about the benefits they are receiving from attending the workshops, such as making better food choices for their families and making sure they do some sort of exercise together throughout the week.
-The stories that come directly from the parents are very powerful and encourage other parents to look forward to what they may learn.
-The program encourages parents and their children to make healthier meal choices and many parents observe how surprised they were at how receptive their children were to trying new options, as well as just how much their own food choices impact those of their children.
+The Health Literacy Program holds Parent & Child Workshops, which discuss making better food choices for their families and initiating family exercises together throughout the week.
+The stories that come directly from the parents are very powerful, while the program encourages parents and their children to make healthier meal choices and many parents observe how surprised they were at how receptive their children were to trying new options, as well as just how much their own food choices impact those of their children.

 The Health Literacy Program is a program of the Bakersfield Adult School/Kern Union High School District